hamad-khawaja/diagram-ai/API_USAGE.md

 Generate a diagram from a natural language description using the diagrams library and OpenAI API.

 **Request Body (JSON):**
 ```
 {
-  "description": "<Your architecture description>"
+  "description": "<Your architecture description>",
+  "provider": "aws"   // Optional: "aws", "azure", or "gcp".
+If omitted or invalid, defaults to generic instructions.
 }
 ```

 **Note:**
+- The `provider` field is optional.
+If set to `"aws"`, `"azure"`, or `"gcp"`, the API will use cloud-specific instructions for the LLM.
+If omitted or unrecognized, generic instructions are used.
-> The OpenAI API key must be set as the `OPENAI_API_KEY` environment variable on the server or Docker container. **Do not** include the API key in the request body.
+- The OpenAI API key must be set as the `OPENAI_API_KEY` environment variable on the server or Docker container. **Do not** include the API key in the request body.

 **Response (Success):**
 ```